 Collecting and Paying Sales Tax

 Sellers typically collect the sales tax at the time that a customer buys the product or service.
 The percentage of each sale that a business must collect and remit varies by state and local tax authority (county, city, or even zipcode).

 The business then uses the appropriate form to report sales tax collected and sends it to the state (or local tax agency) along with a payment that matches the sales tax dollars reported.
-Businesses may need to file sales tax forms monthly, quarterly, or annually—depending on the state or local tax authorities’ rules and the amount of sales tax the business collects.
+Businesses may need to file sales tax forms monthly, quarterly, or annually.
+This timeframe depends on the state or local tax authorities’ rules and the amount of sales tax the business collects.

 How CorpNet Can Help

 If you fail to obtain a sales tax license or collect and remit the sales tax you’re responsible for, you could face fines and penalties.
 CorpNet can make sure you stay compliant and in good standing with the state and local tax agencies!

 We can research the sales tax licenses and resale certificates that you need for your business.
 Also, we can help you register for sales and use tax to ensure you get your seller’s permits as quickly as possible.

 Contact us today for a free consultation to talk about your next steps!